edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Specific evidence

 #### PASSporT-specific signature
 Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP.
 This signature MUST be an Ed25519 signature serialized as CESR; it is NOT a JWS.
 The 64 raw bytes of the signature are left-padded to 66 bytes, then base64url-encoded.
 The `AA` at the front of the result is cut and replaced with `0B`, giving an 88-character string.
-A regex that matches the result is: `0B[-_\w]{86}`, and a sample value is:
+A regex that matches the result is: `0B[-_\w]{86}`, and a sample value (with the middle elided) is: `0BNzaC1lZD...yRLAYeKNQvYx`.

-    0BNzaC1lZDI1NTE5AAXMCYrQqWyRLAYeKNQvYekmcKcNFzGlgBcatE5mhK3kDNDhQM4tXMCYrQqWyRLAYeKNQvYx

 The signature is the result of running a signing function over input data that consists of the following metadata about a call: the source phone number (`orig` claim), the destination phone number (`dest` claim), an identifier for the AP (`kid`), a timestamp (`iat`), and a reference to evidence (`evd`).
 This reference is the SAID of an ACDC data graph.
 The data graph MUST include at least Accountable Party Evidence (APE).